-Andrew's research group has an overarching interest in how the central nervous system modulates cardiovascular function via the autonomic nervous system.
-This encompasses an interest in neuroscience, particularly how neural groups interact in vivo to generate specific motor patterns (in this case sympathetic activity to vascular smooth muscle), as well as the cardiovascular system.
-The following sections describe a few of our main areas of current interest.
+Our research group has an overarching interest in how individual neuronal groups in the central nervous system interact to produce behaviours.
+As model systems, we examine neurons regulating breathing, blood pressure and the heart.
+This encompasses an interest in neuroscience, particularly how neural groups interact in vivo to generate specific motor patterns, as well as the cardio-respiratory system.

 Neural regulation of sympathetic and parasympathetic activity is clearly altered in cardiovascular diseases such as heart failure.
 In fact, alteration of this nervous activity is proposed to cause the hypertension that is a major risk factor for the development of these diseases.
 Yet, the neural circuits that regulate sympathetic and parasympathetic activity are incompletely understood.

-- "Can a centrally-generated increase in sympathetic activity lead to sustained hypertension?"
+- Can a centrally-generated increase in sympathetic activity lead to sustained hypertension?

-- "Can we modify the progression of cardiovascular diseases by altering neural function?"
+- Can we modify the progression of cardiovascular diseases by altering neural function?

 To answer these questions we are performing:

-- viral transduction studies to alter gene expression in specific groups of neurons.
+- viral transduction studies to alter gene expression in specific groups of neurons

-- specific drug administration to alter activity of certain neuron groups.
+- specific drug administration to alter activity of certain neuron groups

 How do neurons interact?

 We are seeking to understand the mechanisms by which one of the simpler mammalian neural circuits works to generate activity.
 This is the circuitry responsible for the generation of sympathetic activity to blood vessels.
 We now know the constituent members of the circuit and their function on a broad level.
 This then brings us to an exciting point where we can look at:

 - how individual neurons generate tonic activity